-What can prospective employers find out about you online?
+What can employers find out about you from your online profile?

 As you already know, the internet can be a great tool for the jobseeker.
-But, it can have its disadvantages too, if you don’t know how to tailor your online presence to you advantage.
+But, it can have its disadvantages too, if you don’t know how to tailor your online profile and use social media to your advantage.

 In the survey of over 400 employers, potential recruiters weren’t checking out the LinkedIn, or professional profiles of candidates, mostly they were looking at social networking platforms: 62% looked at the Facebook page of candidates, while another 45% looked at Twitter feeds.
 Photo sharing sites came under scrutiny too with one in ten checking out Instagram accounts and 8% reviewing the Pinterest accounts of jobseekers.
 When so much of what we do is documented online, that can be quite worrying when you’re trying to find a job.